DSchau/angular-get-dependency-bookmarklet/README.md

  - `body` is used as the source, but if $0 (e.g. a currently selected element) is available, that is used instead
 - Type your dependency (e.g. `$rootScope`, `$state`, etc.)
  - Note that `$scope` is not available
+- Note that the dependency is now available as a global
+- ...
+- Profit

 ## Advanced Usage